Working with children in the charity sector and overseas aid organisations

 Moderators must also:

-If they do not do this often enough but meet all the other conditions, they can still be asked to apply for an Enhanced DBS check in the child workforce, just without a check of the Children’s Barred List.
+If they do not do this often enough but meet all the other conditions, they can still be asked to apply for an Enhanced DBS check in the child workforce, just without the Children’s Barred List check.

-There is no eligibility for people who build the chat rooms or websites to be asked to apply for a Standard, Enhanced, or Enhanced with Barred List(s) DBS check.
+There is no eligibility for people who build the chat rooms or websites to be asked to apply for a Standard or Enhanced DBS check.
 People in these roles can be asked to apply for a Basic DBS check.

 Fostering and adoption charities

-Adopting a child is not regulated activity, but those arranging the adoption can ask prospective adoptive parents and any household members aged 18 and over to apply for an Enhanced DBS check in the child workforce with a check of the Children’s Barred List.
+Adoption – adopting a child is not regulated activity, but those arranging the adoption can ask prospective adoptive parents and any household members aged 18 and over to apply for an Enhanced DBS check in the child workforce with a Children’s Barred List check.

-Foster carers can be asked to apply for an Enhanced DBS check in the child workforce with a check of the Children’s Barred List.
-This is because foster care is named in the Safeguarding Vulnerable Groups Act 2006 as regulated activity with children.
+Foster carer – foster carers can be asked to apply for an Enhanced DBS check in the child workforce with a Children’s Barred List check.
+This is because foster care is named in the Safeguarding Vulnerable Groups Act (SVGA) 2006 as a regulated activity with children.
 The foster carer is paid and so is not entitled to a free-of-charge check.

-As fostering household members are living with someone who is carrying out regulated activity in their home, household members aged 18 and over are eligible to be asked to apply for an Enhanced DBS check in the child workforce with a check of the Children’s Barred List.
+Fostering household members – as they are living with someone who is carrying out regulated activity in their home, household members aged 18 and over are eligible to be asked to apply for an Enhanced DBS check in the child workforce with a Children’s Barred List check.
 Household members are not in regulated activity though.
-As the foster carer is paid, this application will not be free-of-charge.
+Because the foster carer is paid, this application will not be free of charge.
 In private fostering circumstances, a DBS check can be requested on household members aged 16 and over.

-If these roles are not named and assessed as part of the fostering registration and are just a personal arrangement with the foster parents, then there is no eligibility for a Standard, Enhanced, or Enhanced with Barred List(s) DBS check.
+If these roles are not named and assessed as part of the fostering registration and are just a personal arrangement with the foster parents, then there is no eligibility for a Standard or Enhanced DBS check.

 Charities and aid organisations working overseas